NVIDIA/jitify/jitify2_user_guide.md

   architecture corresponding to the current CUDA context (i.e., the device returned by `cuCtxGetDevice`).
-The user may specify this flag with either a virtual ("compute_XX") or real ("sm_XX") architecture: a real architecture will be automatically converted to a supported virtual architecture and the real architecture will be passed to the CUDA driver for PTX to CUBIN compilation.
+The user may specify this flag with either a virtual ("compute_XX") or real ("sm_XX") architecture: a virtual architecture will trigger compilation to PTX, while a real architecture will trigger direct-to-CUBIN compilation (if it is supported; otherwise it will fall back to PTX compilation and the real architecture will be passed to the CUDA driver for PTX to CUBIN compilation).

   For preprocessing (but not compilation), multiple architecture values may be specified by repeating the flag.
 The source will be